The Phil Collins classic, In the Air Tonight boomed through his car’s stereo system as Terry Hunter slowly cruised through a quaint bay side hamlet.

 This prison had armed guards protecting its borders.
 It had strict border entry requirements.
-It has several communities and divisions living within their impenetrable concrete borders, and they have their own laws that govern those communities.
-They even have their own ruler - the Warden, who was the law in this community.
+It has several communities and divisions living within their impenetrable concrete borders, and they had their own laws that governed those communities.
+They even had their own ruler - the Warden, who was the law in this community.

 As Terry strolled up the steep roadway, he took the time to appreciate the magnificent bay side vista.
 Half way up he passed the mini lighthouse-guard tower, which snapped him back to reality.
 The thought of a prison sniper watching him stroll casually up the hill towards the prison building was unnerving.
 He had no reason for concern if they were watching him, but it was still an unsettling reality.